New York Giants: Keys To Victory Vs. Cowboys In Week 1 [Opinion]

 Win the Turnover Battle

 Dallas may not have one of the league’s best defenses, but Manning has had interception issues in the past.
 If the Giants want to head into Dallas and come out with a win, they will have to win the turnover battle.
-New York has one of the league’s most underrated defenses and they need it to come through with a big game.
+New York has one of the league’s most underrated defenses, and they need it to come through with a big game.

 See where experts rank Big Blue in the Week 1 @PSEGdelivers power rankings!